jtsay362/javadoc-populator/README.txt

-Creates a Document Collection Changefile for Solve for All based on Javadocs.
+Creates a Semantic Data Collection Changefile for Solve for All based on Javadocs.

 Getting the OpenJDK docs (redistributable it seems) in Ubuntu: sudo apt-get update